-SLLIB (pronounced es el lib; Script-Like C-language library) is the library that adds the APIs to the C language that enable users to handle "character strings," "streams," "multidimensional arrays" and others as though they were doing so in any of the various scripting languages (perl, PHP, IDL, etc).
+SLLIB (pronounced es el lib; Script-Like C-language library) is the library that adds the practical APIs to the C language that enable users to handle "streams," "character strings," "multidimensional arrays" as though they were doing so in any of the various scripting languages (Perl, PHP, Python, IDL, etc).
 SLLIB minimizes the weaknesses of the C language that become manifest during the processes frequently occurring on a routine basis, enabling reduced efforts of coding and debugging and improved development efficiencies.